Coast

 Sanderling

 These small, active birds can be spotted at any beach in North Carolina running back and forth in the surf, probing the sand like tiny sewing machines.
-They begin to arrive in July, like many shorebirds, and spend the next month or two molting out of their bright orangey-black breeding plumage into the sand-colored winter garb that matches their beachy homes.
-Sanderlings leave in the spring on their northbound migration, heading for the Arctic where many shorebirds nest.
+They begin to arrive in July, like many Arctic-nesting shorebirds, and spend the next month or two molting out of their bright orangey-black breeding plumage into the sand-colored winter garb that matches their beachy homes.
+If you stop and watch, you may notice that they sometimes guard a foraging area from other Sanderlings, tucking their heads and charging at intruders.

 Dunlin